Texas-Government-Employee-Salaries/Predicting-Salaries/readme.md

 ## Business Goals

 * Discover drivers of annual salary and the distribution of annual salary based on features.
+* Reveal any inequities among various races and genders across salaries, elected officials, and director positions.
 * Perform modeling, analysis and testing to verify the performance of a prediction model using linear regression.

 ## Initial Hypotheses